Most apartment rental listings stipulate that a credit check will be required, but you may be wondering what credit score you need to secure a rental.

 You will sign the lease before the lease start date and before moving in.
 This is often a few weeks or up to a few months beforehand.

-Before signing the lease, make sure to review the terms, conditions, and duration of the lease.
+Before signing the lease, make sure to review the terms, conditions and duration of the lease.
 A lease is a legally binding agreement.
 Know exactly what you’re agreeing to so that you don’t get surprised down the road.
+Your province may also have a standard lease that landlords and tenants should use, for example, both Ontario and BC have standardized lease agreements.

-When you sign a lease, you and your landlord will also agree on how the rent will be paid (by cheque, e-transfer, etc.).
+When you sign a lease, you and your landlord will also agree on how the rent will be paid (e.g. by cheque, e-transfer, etc.).

 If anything your landlord is asking for doesn’t seem right to you, review the laws and regulations in your area.
 You do not have to sign a lease on the spot.
 Take time to review or become familiar with standard rental agreements in your area.

 Ask your landlord what the moving protocol is.
-If you’re moving into an apartment building or condo, you might have to book a moving elevator in advance.
-Private landlords or owners of houses will likely be the most flexible.
+If you’re moving into an apartment building or condo, you might have to book a moving elevator in advance and the elevator may only be available during blocks of time during the day.
+You will likely have more flexibility on move-in if you’re moving into a house.

 Sign up for Rent Advantage™.
 Pay monthly.
 Build your credit history with your rent payments.